Andreiafsousa/ComputerVisionProjects/README.md

     - Analyse and compare different results when I use data augmentation vs without data augmentation and pre-trained neural network vs a simple neural network (from scratch).
 To develop the code of this project, I used a tutorial from PyTorch: PyTorch and Albumentations for image classification.

-## Setup Virtual Environment

-Make sure you have `poetry` installed locally and all packages installed in the environment.

-- To install `poetry` just use the `pip3` command: `pip3 install poetry`.
-- To create the virtual environment, run: `poetry install`.
-- To learn more about [Poetry](https://python-poetry.org/docs/).

 ## Input data generation